 If you don't want to make homemade pesto, just buy store-bought.

 Most pasta works great with this recipe, I just wouldn't choose anything super small like orzo.
+A common pasta is linguine or spaghetti.

 If you are making my homemade pesto sauce, start with that recipe first.